Drug signs and teenagers

 - Cough that does not go away

-- Pupils of eyes extremely big (dilated) or extremely small (pinpoint); nystagmus (rapid eye motion) might be a sign of PCP abuse
+- Pupils are extremely big (dilated) or extremely small (pinpoint)

 - Loss of appetite